Bad reviews will happen to every business. It’s not a matter of if — but when.

 Left unchecked, negative reviews can be a real pain for any business.
 They can demoralize hard-working employees and put off potential customers from ever making it through the door.
 But they don’t have to.
 If you deal with them appropriately, they can actually be a positive signal to consumers.

 Because negative reviews are authentic.
-If your business only has glowing, 5-star reviews, that makes customers feel suspicious.
+If your business only has 5-star ratings, that makes customers feel suspicious.
 If something seems too good to be true, it probably is.

 Even so, you can’t just ignore negative reviews when they come in.
 Here’s how to respond to negative reviews and keep that all-important trust in your business.